Manaslu Circuit Trek

 Telephone availability:

-Internet availability in the Manaslu Trek:
+Internet availability in Manaslu Trekking Route:

 Certain villages and tea houses like Philim, Namrung, Lho, Samagaon, Samdo, Bhimthang, and Dharapani have internet, but consider that sometimes it may not be reliable due to weather and other issues.
+At villages with telephone connection, you can buy data packs to use the internet as well.

 Battery Charging: